excitement-engineer/graphql-iso-date/README.md

 A basic understanding of [GraphQL](http://facebook.github.io/graphql/) and of the [graphQL.js](https://github.com/graphql/graphql-js) implementation is needed to provide context for this library.

-This repository contains the following scalars:
+This library contains the following scalars:

 - `Date`: A date string, such as 2007-12-03.
 - `Time`: A time string at UTC, such as 10:15:30Z